hippietrail/AI-Glossary/Glossary.md

 - [**BPE**: **B**yte **P**air **E**ncoding](https://en.wikipedia.org/wiki/Byte_pair_encoding). a sub-word tokenization technique used in natural language processing and machine learning.
 Introduced by Sennrich et al. in their paper "Neural Machine Translation of Rare Words with Subword Units" (2016)
 - **[ChatGPT](https://en.wikipedia.org/wiki/ChatGPT)**: The first ***LLM*** that is capable of generating human-like text.
 - [**CNN**: **C**onvolutional **N**eural **N**etwork](https://en.wikipedia.org/wiki/Convolutional_neural_network): A type of neural network architecture commonly used for image and video processing.
+- **Context Window**: A window of input data that is used to predict the next word.
 - **[Deep Learning](https://en.wikipedia.org/wiki/Deep_learning)**: A subfield of ***machine learning*** that focuses on the development and application of ***artificial neural networks*** with multiple layers.
 - [**Diffusion**, **Diffusion Model**](https://en.wikipedia.org/wiki/Diffusion_model): *TBD*
 - **Doomer**, **Doomerism**: A disparaging term used by AI optimists to describe AI pessimists.